Dibbojoti/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-move by typing 'r' for rock, 'p' for paper, or 's' for scissors.
-The computer then chooses a move at random,
+This code is a simple implementation of the game Rock-Paper-Scissors.
+The player can input their move by typing 'r' for rock, 'p' for paper, or 's' for scissors.
+The computer then chooses a move at random, and the result of the round is displayed.
+The game keeps track of the number of wins, losses, and ties and displays them after each round.
+The player can quit the game by typing 'q'.